zeibura/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ### Zowe runtime on z/OS

 Certificates for the API ML local CA and API ML service are managed by installing the Zowe runtime on z/OS.
-Follow the instructions in [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).
+For more information, follow the instructions in [Installing the Zowe runtime on z/OS](../../user-guide/install-zos.md).

 There are two ways of setting up certificates on a z/OS machine.
 - certificates in SAF keyring
 - certificates in UNIX files (keystore and truststore)

 The [Configuring Zowe certificates](../../user-guide/configure-certificates.md#configuring-zowe-certificates) contains instructions about how to set up certificates during installation.
-Follow the related section below, according to your choice during installation.
+During installation, follow the applicable section according to your certificate requirements.

 #### Import the local CA certificate to your browser

-Trust in the API ML server is a necessary precondition for secure communication between Browser or API Client application.
+Trust in the API ML server is a necessary precondition for secure communication for the Browser or API Client application.
 Ensure this trust through the installation of a Certificate Authority (CA) public certificate.
 By default, API ML creates a local CA. Import the CA public certificate to the truststore for REST API clients and to your browser.
 You can also import the certificate to your root certificate store.

 **Notes:**

 - If a SAF keyring is being used and set up with `ZWEKRING` JCL, the procedure to obtain the certificate does not apply.
-It's recommended that you work with your security system administrator to obtain the certificate.
+We recommend that you work with your security system administrator to obtain the certificate.
 Start the procedure at step 2.

-- The public certificate in the [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `<KEYSTORE_DIRECTORY>/local_ca/localca.cer` where `<KEYSTORE_DIRECTORY>` is defined in a customized `<RUNTIME_DIR>/bin/zowe-setup-certificates.env` file during the installation step that generates Zowe certificates.
-The certificate is stored in UTF-8 encoding so you need to transfer it as a binary file.
+- The public certificate in [PEM format](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) is stored at `<KEYSTORE_DIRECTORY>/local_ca/localca.cer` where the `<KEYSTORE_DIRECTORY>` is defined in a customized `<RUNTIME_DIR>/bin/zowe-setup-certificates.env` file during the installation step that generates Zowe certificates.
+The certificate is stored in UTF-8 encoding.
+As such, you need to transfer it as a binary file.
 Since this is the certificate to be trusted by your browser, it is recommended to use a secure connection for transfer.

 **Follow these steps:**